List of Soy Luna episodes

 Soy Luna is an Argentine telenovela produced by Disney Channel Latin America.
 Developed by Disney Channel Latin America and Europe, Middle East and Africa (EMEA), the series stars Karol Sevilla along with Ruggero Pasquarelli.
 The first season was confirmed to have 80 episodes.

-On 13 May 2017, Disney Channel confirmed that the show has been renewed for a third season.
+On 13 May 2017, Disney Channel confirmed that the show had been renewed for a third season.

 The series premiered on 14 March 2016 and concluded on 17 August 2018.
 During the course of the series, 220 episodes of Soy Luna aired over three seasons.

+On 23 October 2024, Karol Sevilla confirmed that the series would return for a fourth season, which began filming in June 2025.
+The new season premiered on July 24, 2026 on Disney+ and was titled Soy Luna: Let’s Roll Again.